JuliaGaussianProcesses/KernelFunctions.jl/docs/src/api.md

 #### Unique Ordering

 There must be a clearly-defined first, second, etc element of an input collection.
-For example, if this were not the case, it would not be possible to determine a unique mapping between a collection of inputs and the output of `kernelmatrix`, as it would not be clear what order the rows and columns of the output should be.
+If this were not the case, it would not be possible to determine a unique mapping between a collection of inputs and the output of `kernelmatrix`, as it would not be clear what order the rows and columns of the output should appear in.

-Moreover, ordering guarantees that if you permute the collection of inputs, the ordering of the rows and columns of the corresponding `kernelmatrix` are correspondingly permuted.
+Moreover, ordering guarantees that if you permute the collection of inputs, the ordering of the rows and columns of the `kernelmatrix` are correspondingly permuted.

 #### Generality